DarkEnergySurvey/bpz/Readme.md

 port = 1521
 ```

 2. Using the above inputs, construct a `color` fits catalog.
 This is the input to run BPZ.
+By default the fluxes/mags will be extinction corrected using E(B-V) user-supplied factor per band.
+To avoid extinction correction use the option --no-extinction.
 ```bash
 build_colorcat -c bpz-comfig-example.yaml --incats DES2246-4457_cats/DES2246-4457_r2583p01_*cat.fits  --outcat DES2246-4457_cats/DES2246-4457_r2583p01_color.fits
 ```